Blockstream/gdk/docs/source/gdk-create-tx.rst

 :previous_transaction: The transaction to bump, as returned from :ref:`tx-list`.
 :fee_rate: The new fee rate in satoshi per 1000 bytes to use for fee
            calculation.
-This must be higher than the exiting fee rate in ``"previous_transaction"``.
+This must be higher than the existing fee rate in ``"previous_transaction"``.

 Sweeping